cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 [Constructable Stylesheets](https://github.com/WICG/construct-stylesheets/blob/main/explainer.md) is a way to create a style sheet programmatically.
 It uses the standard [`CSSStyleSheet`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/CSSStyleSheet) class supported by all browsers.

 To be used with a custom element, the `CSSStyleSheet` class needs to be instantiated outside of the component.
+Check out this example ([source code](https://github.com/cdoremus/web-component-demos/blob/d378c80e45ef6919cd960986993c0e7b6ea5a654/styling.js#L26)):

 ```js
 // Create and apply a rule to the stylesheet